Community Table: Finding Support As Parents + Caregivers for Diabetes

-- Julie McKinney has 4 children with T1D, who were diagnosed between the ages of 3 and 14 years old.
+- Julie McKinney has four children with type 1 diabetes (T1D), who were diagnosed between the ages of 3 and 14 years old.

-- Erica Taylor has 2 children with T1D, a boy who is 25 and a girl who is 12 years old.
+- Erica Taylor has two children with T1D, a boy who is 25 and a girl who is 12 years old.

 Partial transcript of the conversation below, edited for content + clarity.